 I typically check Amazon.com to see the rankings for my five books.
-When I land on one the page for each book, I also note the number of testimonials that have been sent to Amazon for that particular title.
+I also note the number of testimonials that have been sent to Amazon for that particular title.
 In the last few months, several new ones have popped up!
 Watch for my next post on testimonials for Five Times Five Is Not Ten!

-Two Plus Two Is Not Five, my math facts workbook that teaches addition and subtraction math facts, now has 52 testimonials sent in by teachers, parents, tutors, and even grandparents!
+Two Plus Two Is Not Five, my math facts workbook that teaches addition and subtraction math facts, now has 52 testimonials.
+These were sent in by teachers, parents, tutors, and even grandparents!
 77% of those received a 5 star review!
 Here are the latest ones:

 This is a fantastic book to teach site math.
 I am 67 years old & we were taught to memorize the basic math and be able to answer it right away.
 My grandkids were not able to do this.
 We drilled them with this book’s guidance daily & they were spitting out the answers lickety split!

 By A K ERMIAS on July 12, 2017